 The Intensive Outpatient Program (IOP) operates 3 hours per day, between 3 PM and 6 PM.

 Group therapy forms the core component of treatment in Direction’s IOP.
-It is led by the Program Director and Program Director Emeritus, both licensed mental health clinicians with years of experience working as therapists at a Nashua residential program.
-Over the years, the Program Director Emeritus has developed a model of group therapy called Wholeistic Education (WED) that has proven extremely effective in engaging and treating even the most challenging children and adolescents.
+It is led by the Program Director, a licensed mental health clinician with years of experience working as a therapist at a Nashua residential program, who has also specialized in substance abuse treatment.
+Over the years, we developed a model of group therapy called Wholeistic Education (WED) that has proven extremely effective in engaging and treating even the most challenging children and adolescents.
 All groups are led by either the Program Director or by another staff clinician.
 Other staff members assist the group leader.